alttch/eva3/doc/api_clients.rst

-`EVA JS Framework <https://www.npmjs.com/package/@eva-ics/framework>`_ and `EVA JS Toolbox <https://www.npmjs.com/package/@eva-ics/toolbox>`_ are used to build web browser interfaces with HTML and JavaScript .
+`EVA JS Framework <https://www.npmjs.com/package/@eva-ics/framework>`_ and `EVA JS Toolbox <https://www.npmjs.com/package/@eva-ics/toolbox>`_ are used to build web browser interfaces with HTML and JavaScript.

-Framework also can be used in `Node.js <https://nodejs.org/>`_ apps.
+Framework can be also used in `Node.js <https://nodejs.org/>`_ apps.

 .. note::